dasmeta/terraform-aws-modules/modules/aws-iam-user/README.md

   - AWS Management Console access: Used the for AWS Management Console

-At the `terraform apply` shows the parameters of the user ( User ARN, AWS Access Key, AWS Management Console Password, AWS Secret Key)
+At the `terraform apply` shows the ouputs which we will use in step 4(for example user password or access_key) of the user ( User ARN, AWS Access Key, AWS Management Console Password, AWS Secret Key)

 ```terraform